John Richard Keating: Bishop of Arlington

-On June 7, 1983, Pope John Paul II appointed Keating as the second bishop of the Diocese of Arlington.
-He was consecrated on August 4, 1983, by Archbishop Pio Laghi, with Bishops Thomas Murphy and Thomas Welsh serving as co-consecrators.
+On June 7, 1983, Pope John Paul II appointed Keating as the second bishop of Arlington.
+He was consecrated on August 4, 1983, at the Cathedral of Saint Thomas More in Arlington, Virginia, by Archbishop Pio Laghi, with Bishops Thomas Murphy and Thomas Welsh serving as co-consecrators.
 At the beginning of his tenure, the diocese had 188,000 Catholics and 57 parishes; at the time of his death, there were over 336,000 Catholics, 65 parishes, and 5 missions.

 Keating issued six pastoral letters and ordained 84 priests.
 In 1994, he and Bishop Fabian Bruskewitz made national headlines when they insisted on maintaining exclusively male altar servers in their dioceses.

 Death

 In March 1998, Keating made an ad limina visit to Rome to meet with John Paul II and report on his diocese.
 He died of a heart attack on March 22, 1998, at the residence of the Oblate Fathers of St. Francis in Rome.

 Keating was buried at Columbia Gardens Cemetery in Arlington.
 He was later entombed at the Cathedral of Saint Thomas More.